rhiaro/questforbrothers/index.md

 Jackann just sat there, cradling Annann's body in his arms.
 He had never seen anyone die before.

+## Suari ()

+Suari's recovery was slow.
+Physically, her body took well to the ointments provided for her sunburn and rashes from the sand.
+Water and special infusions restored what she had lost to the desert.
+But emotionally

 ## Jackann (is betrayed)